myquay/michael-mckenna.com/blog/content/post/2024/multi-tenancy-asp-dot-net-core-eight-01.md

 ### The source code

-Just want to see it in action?
-You can find the code for this series on [GitHub](https://github.com/myquay/MultiTenant.AspNetCore).
-I refer to the library quite a bit in this post so it's worth checking out to see how it all fits together.
+You can see all the code in acton on [GitHub](https://github.com/myquay/MultiTenant.AspNetCore) and there's a [NuGet package](https://www.nuget.org/packages/MultiTenant.AspNetCore/) which you can use to implement multi-tenancy in your application.

 ## Tenant Resolution